Vadiwoo/CS362-004-U2017/projects/karuppiv/README.md

-vadiwoo Karuppiah - adding random tester
+vadiwoo Karuppiah - This is my Final Project Submission